-The Council has identified a need for 8,720 homes to be built across the District by 2031.
-The Council has proposed that East Hemel will provide 2,500 of these new homes, helping to meet local housing need.
-It will also create up to 8,000 new jobs along with new local infrastructure and green spaces.
+The Council has identified a need for nearly 9,000 homes to be built across the District by 2031.
+The Council has proposed that East Hemel will provide 3,100 of these new homes, helping to meet local housing need.
+It will also create up to 6,000 new jobs along with new local infrastructure and green spaces.

-The image below shows all Crown Estate land west of the M1.
-East Hemel will be planned as three connected areas, two of which will provide new housing, with the other delivering employment space.
+The image below shows the East Hemel site which is planned as three connected areas, two residential areas and another providing employment space.